Sunday, July 12, 2026

 After Monday’s match, Iran captain Mehdi Taremi said he thinks “FIFA have to help us more than this” because “everything is like a disaster” for the team.

-“It’s so bad and it’s affecting our team, and we just want peace, which is the standards of FIFA.”
-Taremi said.
+“It’s so bad and it’s affecting our team, and we just want peace, which is the standards of FIFA,” Taremi said.
 “We don’t follow the excuse, we’re just looking forward.
 We’re having hope for the next two games, and we will do our best for our people and we bring the joy for our supporters.”

-Ghalenoei confirmed that many of Iran’s substitutions in the match weren’t made for “technical reasons,” but because players developed cramps that he blamed on the travel schedule.
+Ghalenoei confirmed many of Iran’s substitutions in the match weren’t made for “technical reasons,” but because players developed cramps that he blamed on the travel schedule.
 Iran was only allowed to enter the U.S. on Sunday, and had to leave immediately following the match despite wanting to stay another night.
 Taremi said the team’s journey from Tijuana to Los Angeles took five hours.

-“We were clear this was the process,” Trump administration World Cup czar Andrew Giuliani told the Associated Press on Tuesday.
+“We were clear this was the process,” Trump Administration World Cup czar Andrew Giuliani told the Associated Press on Tuesday.

 REUTERS/Matthew Childs